-Extended Campus/Internet Program: An email is required from each student to the professor by the end of the Drop/Add period (normally Friday at noon after the course starts).
-At that time the professor will notify the Extended Campus office of students who have failed to send this email and the Extended Campus office will drop the students.
-Attendance Policy: Students are expected to communicate with the professor frequently.
-Attendance in an Internet course is defined as electronic communications with the professor.
+Drop/Add ends one week after the class start date at 5:00pm EST. To add or drop a class during this time you will need to go to the web site and fill out a Drop Form. www.limestonevirtualcampus.net If you drop a class during this time you will not be held financially or academically responsible for it.
 After the Drop/Add period each student will be expected to communicate with the professor via email, discussion participation, or chat participation at least once a week.
-After two (2) weeks with no communication, the student will be dropped from the course.
-The professor will assign a grade of "WF" at the last date of attendance, which is the date of the last login.
-Withdrawal: Students wishing to withdraw (before or after the Drop/Add period) from the course must contact the professor and the Extended Campus office.
+After two (2) weeks with no communication, the student will be withdrawn from the course.

+Withdrawal: Students wishing to withdraw from the course, after the Drop/Add period, must contact the professor and the Extended Campus Internet office.
 Day students may not withdraw from an Extended Campus Internet course in terms 1, 2, 5, or 6 after the Day Program drop/add period without the written approval of the Associate Vice President for Academic Affairs or Vice President for Academic Affairs.
 If a student cannot complete a course and Drop/Add period is over, the student's request to withdraw must be submitted prior to the course end date.
-Grades will be assigned and refunds will be given based upon current Limestone College policy.
+Grades will be assigned and refunds (day students only) will be given based upon current Limestone College policy.